Shcoobz/basicJS_joke-teller/README.md

 ## Summary

-Welcome to Joke Teller!
-This application provides a fun and interactive way to hear random jokes, especially focusing on programming humor.
+Joke Teller provides a fun and interactive way to hear random jokes, especially focusing on programming humor.
 It features a simple, user-friendly interface that allows users to listen to a joke with just a click of a button.

 The core functionality includes: